 Parakey process data that has been collected in the ways described above with the legitimate interest to develop the business and to develop the service.

-The data is stored as long as there exists an agreement between Parakey and the customer.
+The data is stored as long as there is a contractual relationship between Parakey and the customer.
 However, the personal data is removed as soon as it is out of date and according to Parakey’s data removal process.
-This entails that entry logs used within the framework of the service are processed for one month.
-Administrator logs and account logs are kept for six months.
-Parakey can keep personal data for up to one year for the purpose of handling dealings that may arise after the relationship has ended.
+Entry logs are anonymized, by default, after three months.
+This interval can be adjusted, per location, by the customer.
+Administrator logs and logs for account events are saved for up to two years.
+Parakey may retain personal information for up to five years in order to handle any dealings that may arise after the relationship has ended.
 Data used for accounting is kept for seven years.
 In exceptional cases there may be reasons for Parakey to store data longer after the agreement has ended.

 How do we protect your data?